shlomiassaf/ng-cli-packagr-tasks/README.md

 There are 2 types of tasks:

 - A simple function (`HookHandler`)
-- A typed task
+- A job

 The first is just a function that implements (`HookHandler`), best suited for ad-hoc quick tasks.

-Typed tasks are more strict and organized, they usually require input and they also provide a schema to validate against that input. (see copy example below).
+Job are more strict and organized, they usually require input and they also provide a schema to validate against that input. (see copy example below).
+A job can spread over several hooks.

 > The input for all typed tasks is always through `tasks.data` where each typed task has a "namespace" which is a property on the data object that points to it's own input object.

-The library comes with several built in tasks (typed tasks).
+The library comes with several built in jobs.

-You can review [the source code](/src/tasks) for some of the built-in typed tasks and build your own.
+You can review [the source code](/src/tasks) for some of the built-in jobs and build your own.

 ## Examples